Latin Extended-G

-Latin Extended-G is a Unicode block containing additional characters for phonetic transcription.
+Latin Extended-G is a Unicode block containing additional characters, many of them for phonetic transcription.
 The Latin Extended-F and -G blocks contain the first Latin characters defined outside of the Basic Multilingual Plane (BMP).
+They were created for Unicode version 14 in 2021.

+With the release of Unicode 18.0, support was added for the Initial Teaching Alphabet and the English Phonotypic Alphabet.

-Only some of the fonts support this block.
-Ones that are free include Gentium, Andika, Symbola, Unifont, Charis SIL, Noto Sans, Noto Serif, and AncientSans.
-However, in some of these fonts that support this block, not all of the symbols of Latin Extended-G are supported.
+Because this is a recently created block, font support is poor.
+Fonts that support at least some of Latin Extended-G include Gentium, Andika, Symbola, Unifont, Charis SIL, Catrinity, Noto Sans, Noto Serif, Iosevka, and AncientSans.